techidaily/site-win11/source/_posts/navigating-windows-bsod-code-0x0000003b-and-troubleshooting-guide.md

 ![SFC and DISM Scan](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/SFC-and-DISM-Scan.jpg)

- The next thing we recommend doing is[running a system scan using the SFC and DISM tools](https://www.makeuseof.com/windows-built-in-repair-tools/) .
+ The next thing we recommend doing is [running a system scan using the SFC and DISM tools](https://www.makeuseof.com/windows-built-in-repair-tools/) .

  These two are built-in Windows tools that work by scanning the system for potential issues and then fixing them without requiring any user input.
 The SFC utility will scan the system for damaged files and replace the ones that are identified with their healthier cached counterparts.